blazeinfosec/aslrekt/README.md

 It's also possible to leak addresses via /proc/pid/syscall, it isn't world-readable, but we can open() it before a target setuid execve, and later leak them through the special setuid binary method.

-The issue is based on CVE-2019-11190 and modern Linux versions are still vulnerable.
+Modern Linux versions are still vulnerable.

-by F. Bento (@uid1000)

 Copyright 2016-2020, Blaze Information Security